fdilke/ice-exercise/README.md

 Many of the APIs can simply be delegated to the MusicStorageService, to such an extent that the MusicDistributionSystem implementation is really quite a thin layer.
 It still seems a worthwhile separation.
-In a production system I'd expect that the MDS would have to wrap other services and so would be bulked up from what is currently something of a thin, passthrough layer.
+In a production system I'd expect that the MDS would have to wrap other services (e.g. payment gateways) and so would be bulked up from what is currently something of a thin passthrough layer.

 The spec seems to indicate that we should keep track of ALL streamings (even short ones)
     but then only consider monetizable ones (> 30 sec) for reports.